 To summarise, the important bits to remember about the Help to Buy Equity Loan in England are:

-- Buyers need a minimum deposit of 5%.
+- You will need to be able to pay a minimum deposit of 5%

 - You must occupy the property and it must be your only property